 TL;DR: Differentiable multi-hop access to a textual knowledge base of indexed contextual representations

 Abstract: We consider the task of answering complex multi-hop questions using a corpus as a virtual knowledge base (KB).
-In particular, we describe a neural module, DrKIT, that traverses textual data like a virtual KB, softly following paths of relations between mentions of entities in the corpus.
-At each step the operation uses a combination of sparse-matrix TFIDF indices and maximum inner product search (MIPS) on a special index of contextual representations.
-This module is differentiable, so the full system can be trained completely end-to-end using gradient based methods, starting from natural language inputs.
-We also describe a pretraining scheme for the index mention encoder by generating hard negative examples using existing knowledge bases.
+In particular, we describe a neural module, DrKIT, that traverses textual data like a KB, softly following paths of relations between mentions of entities in the corpus.
+At each step the module uses a combination of sparse-matrix TFIDF indices and a maximum inner product search (MIPS) on a special index of contextual representations of the mentions.
+This module is differentiable, so the full system can be trained end-to-end using gradient based methods, starting from natural language inputs.
+We also describe a pretraining scheme for the contextual representation encoder by generating hard negative examples using existing knowledge bases.
 We show that DrKIT improves accuracy by 9 points on 3-hop questions in the MetaQA dataset, cutting the gap between text-based and KB-based state-of-the-art by 70%.
-DrKIT is also very efficient, processing upto 10x more queries per second than existing state-of-the-art QA systems.
+On HotpotQA, DrKIT leads to a 10% improvement over a BERT-based re-ranking approach to retrieving the relevant passages required to answer a question.
+DrKIT is also very efficient, processing up to 10-100x more queries per second than existing multi-hop systems.

 Keywords: Question Answering, Multi-Hop QA, Deep Learning, Knowledge Bases, Information Extraction, Data Structures for QA